 Funder: National Institutes of Health

-Funding Amounts: Estimated total program funding: $650,000; typical award size and duration not yet specified.
+Funding Amounts: Estimated total program funding: $650,000; award size and duration TBD in final solicitation.

-Summary: Supports the development and initial testing of AI-based frameworks ("playbooks") for integrating clinical imaging with multimodal health data to advance precision medicine.
+Summary: Supports development and initial testing of frameworks (“playbooks”) for responsible use of AI-based tools integrating clinical imaging with multimodal health data to advance precision medicine.

-Key Information: This is a forecasted opportunity; application details and requirements may change when the official NOFO is released.
+Key Information: This is a forecasted opportunity; application instructions and eligibility may change in the final NOFO.

-The National Institutes of Health (NIH) Common Fund, in collaboration with other NIH Institutes and Centers, is planning to solicit applications for the PRIMED-AI program.
-This initiative aims to foster innovative, reliable, and cost-effective artificial intelligence (AI) tools that integrate clinical imaging with other health data types to improve personalized medicine for patients with chronic and other health conditions.
+The NIH Common Fund, with participation from other NIH Institutes and Centers, anticipates releasing a Notice of Funding Opportunity (NOFO) for the Precision Medicine with Artificial Intelligence – Integrating Imaging with Multimodal Data (PRIMED-AI) program.
+This initiative aims to support projects that develop, document, and test “playbooks” of frameworks for the responsible development and use of AI models that integrate clinical imaging with other health data types.
+The goal is to enhance personalized medicine approaches for patients with chronic and other health conditions.